UK Transport system needs a re-think.

 A greener, safer, & more affordable future transport system, with less polluting HGV’s on our roads.
 There’s much more planning for a better, healthier future needed that what’s been happening for the last 70 years, home and abroad.

-Train networks are a system that were for the future, 150 years ago.
+Railway networks are a transport system built for the future, 150 years ago.

 The future of U.K transport lies in the next 150 years.
 The dual role of passenger transportation, and the need of freight / goods transportation needs readdressing.
 Polluting HGV lorries need transporting off the roads and onto rails.